-The original radiator or oil cooler may be altered or replaced from those fitted to the homologated motorcycle.

-Additional radiators or oil coolers may be added.

-Radiator fan and wiring may be changed, modified or removed.

-Oil cooler must not be mounted on or above the rear mudguard.

-The appearance from the front, rear and profile of the machine must in principle conform to the homologated shape after the addition of additional radiators or oil coolers.
+- a.
+The only liquid engine coolants permitted will be water or water mixed with ethyl alcohol. - b.
+The original radiator or oil cooler may be altered or replaced from those fitted to the homologated motorcycle. - c.
+Additional radiators or oil coolers may be added. - d.
+Radiator fan and wiring may be changed, modified or removed. - e.
+The oil cooler must not be mounted on or above the rear mudguard. - f.
+The appearance from the front, rear and profile of the motorcycle must in principle conform to the homologated shape after the addition of additional radiators or oil coolers.

-2.4.8.16 Air Box
+2.4.8.16 Air box

-The air box may be altered or replaced from those fitted to the homologated motorcycle (a special design for racing is allowed).
-If fuel injectors are attached to the cover of the air box, their position with reference to the throttle body must remain as original.

-The air filter element may be removed.

-The air box must be completely closed around the induction bell mouth and all engine breather tubes.
-Carburation instruments may be entirely within the air box.

-The air box drains must be sealed.

-All motorcycles must have a closed breather system.
-All the oil breather lines must be connected and discharge in the air box.

-The breather system (air box plus any breather oil collector box) must be capable in the event of drain pipe blockage, of retaining a minimum of 1000 cc of discharged fluid.

-Only for motorcycles homologated after the 1st of January 2010:

-The air box must remain as originally produced by the manufacturer on the homologated motorcycle.

-Air filters, internal flap type valve, sensors and vacuum fittings may be removed, modified, or replaced with aftermarket parts.

-Any holes in the air box to the outside atmosphere resulting from the removal of components must be completely sealed from incoming air.
+The following rule applies to all Homologated Superbikes:

+- a.
+The air box must remain as originally produced by the manufacturer on the homologated motorcycle. - b.
+If the homologated air box is used to mount top type fuel injectors, then the air box and the attached systems must remain as homologated. - c.
+If the homologated air box is used to mount variable intake tract devices, then the air box and the attached systems must remain as homologated and function in the same way. - d.
+Variable intake tract devices must function in the same way as on the homologated system. - e.
+Air filters, internal flap type valve, sensors and vacuum fittings may be removed, modified or replaced with aftermarket parts. - f.
+Any holes in the air box to the outside atmosphere resulting from the removal of components must be completely sealed from incoming air. - g.
 Ram air tubes or ducts running from the fairing to the air box may be modified, replaced or removed.
-If tubes/ducts are utilized, they must be attached to the original, unmodified air box inlets.
+If tubes/ducts are utilized, they must be attached to the original, unmodified air box inlets. - h.
 All motorcycles must have a closed breather system.
-All the oil breather lines must be connected and discharge in the air box.
+All the oil breather lines must be connected and discharge in the air box. - i.
+If the top of the airbox is formed by the bottom of the tank then that part of the tank will be considered as the airbox and must retain its homologated shape and volume.

-2.4.8.17 Fuel supply
+2.4.8.17 SBK - Fuel supply

-The engine control unit (ECU) may be modified or changed.

-The fuel pump and pressure regulator may be modified or changed.
-No mechanical fuel pump is allowed unless installed in the homologated model.

-Application as from 2011

-Fuel pump and fuel pressure regulator must remain same as on the homologated model.
-(Max pressure will be defined in the homologation papers and the fuel line must be modified to allow standardized checks by technical stewards).

-Fuel lines from fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced.

-The fuel line(s) going from the fuel tank to the carburation instruments must be located in such a way that they are protected from possible crash damage.

-Fuel vent lines may be replaced.
+- a.
+The engine control unit (ECU) may be modified or changed. - b.
+Fuel pump and fuel pressure regulator must remain the same as on the homologated model. - c.
+The fuel pressure must be as homologated. - d.
+The pressure tolerance at the technical control is +0.5 bar in respect to the maximum pressure of the homologated motorcycle. - e.
+All motorcycles must have a special device on the fuel line in accordance with FIM specifications for fuel pressure checks. - f.
+Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced. - g.
+The fuel line(s) going from the fuel tank to the fuel injection system must be located in such a way that they are protected from possible crash damage. - h.
+Fuel vent lines may be replaced. - i.
+Fuel filters may be added. - j.
+Fuel petcock may be altered, replaced or removed from those fitted to the homologated motorcycle.

+2.4.8.17.1 EVO - Fuel supply

+- a.
+Fuel lines from the fuel tank to the delivery pipe assembly (excluded) may be replaced. - b.
+Quick connectors or dry break quick connectors may be used. - c.
+Fuel pressure regulator must remain standard. - d.
+The pressure tolerance at the technical control is +0.5 bar in respect to the maximum pressure of the homologated motorcycle. - e.
+Fuel vent lines may be replaced. - f.
 Fuel filters may be added.

-Fuel petcock may be altered or replaced from those fitted to the homologated motorcycle.